gcouti/pomodoro/README.md

-pomodore
+Pomodoro
 ========

-Ubuntu systray pomodoro timer

-TODO:
+Ubuntu systray pomodoro timer.
+This ubuntu app use pomodoro technique http://pomodorotechnique.com/ for help users administrate their work time.

+TODO and Roadmap:
- - Configuration window
+ - Configuration window:
+   - Beeps when time end.
- - Beep when time end
+   - Lock keyboard when time end.
+   - Configure your todo list.
- - After time end show todo your todo list
+ - Show todo your todo list at pomodore intervals.